godotengine/godot-docs/classes/class_colorpicker.rst

 | *Getter* | is_raw_mode()       |
 +----------+---------------------+

-If ``true`` allows the color R, G, B component values to go beyond 1.0, which can be used for certain special operations that require it (like tinting without darkening or rendering sprites in HDR).
+If ``true``, allows the color R, G, B component values to go beyond 1.0, which can be used for certain special operations that require it (like tinting without darkening or rendering sprites in HDR).

 Method Descriptions
 -------------------